 Runner-Up: Syncros Composite 14 Multitool

-You will love how this tool fits in your hand and how easy it is to use.
+You’ll love how this tool fits in your hand and how easy it is to use.
 The steel wrenches and bits are sturdy and long-lasting.
-Plus, the body is made of composite glass-reinforced nylon that makes for a solid and ergonomic grip.
+Plus, the body is made of composite glass-reinforced nylon, which makes for a solid and ergonomic grip.
 This multitool is designed to fold in on itself, which keeps it compact and light while maintaining its excellent versatility.